-Dr Kotiadis is the co-founder of PartiSim, which stands for Participatory Simulation, an approach to support stakeholder involvement in the discrete event simulation modelling process.
+During 2018-2020, Kathy was initially the Director of Graduate Studies & Student Experience (Research) later becoming the Associate Dean of Graduate Studies & Student experience (Research).
 She has held academic positions previously at Canterbury Christ Church Business School where she was the Director of Research and Knowledge Exchange and Impact.
-Prior to that she held Daphne Jackson Fellowship at the School of Computing (UoK) and was an Assistant Professor at Warwick Business School.
+Prior to that she held Daphne Jackson Fellowship at the School of Computing (University of Kent) and was an Assistant Professor at Warwick Business School.

 She is primarily interested in developing OR approaches that support the engagement of stakeholders in the modelling process.

-She is the recipient of the UK OR society K. D. Tocher medal (Journal of Simulation) 2007-8.
+Kathy is the recipient of the UK OR society K. D. Tocher medal (Journal of Simulation) 2007-8.

+Kathy was rated an outstanding reviewer in 2016 for EJOR (4 star ABS).
 Additionally, she reviews for JORS (3 star ABS); Systems, Man and Cybernetics: Systems; Production Planning and Control; Journal of Simulation; Operational Research in Healthcare, Health Systems etc.

-Dr Kotiadis has designed and taught modules at undergraduate, postgraduate and executive-level education on Simulation, Statistics, the process of Operational Research, Problem Structuring Methods and Project Management.
+Professor Kotiadis has designed and taught modules at undergraduate, postgraduate and executive-level education on Simulation, Statistics, the process of Operational Research, Problem Structuring Methods and Project Management.

-Dr Kotiadis welcomes applications in the areas of simulation modelling, developing facilitated OR approaches and health care modelling.
+Professor Kotiadis welcomes applications in the areas of simulation modelling, developing facilitated OR approaches and health care modelling.
 She has successfully supervised a large number of postgraduate students in their MBA and Master's dissertations.

 - Sheema Noorain